 Designed to Be Red: Native American & Indigenous Poster Works

-Brian Johnson is an award-winning designer, curator, and partner of Polymode studio.
-He has guest lectured and hosted workshops at the School of Visual Arts; the Walker Art Center; AIGA’s National Design Conference; the Institute of American Indian Art; his alma mater, the Rhode Island School of Design; and is one of the founders of the online learning platform BIPOC Design History.
-His recent clients include: The New York Times Magazine, MIT Press, A24, Nike, Airbnb, the Metropolitan Museum of Art, the Art Institute of Chicago, and the Cooper Hewitt Smithsonian Design Museum.
-Johnson is 2025 Mellon Fellow at the Institute of American Indian Art (IAIA) Research Center for Contemporary Native Arts and was awarded the 2023-2024 Hyperallergic Emily Hall Tremaine Journalism Fellowship for Curators where he focused on Native-made works to combat erasure and decolonize design.
-He is a contributor to Gatherings: New Directions in Indigenous Book History, the forthcoming publication with the University of Pennsylvania Press with his essay “What If The Designer Was Native?”
+Brian Johnson (Monacan Indian Nation) is a designer, curator, and partner at Polymode.
+He is a co-founder of BIPOC Design History, an online learning platform, and has lectured and led workshops at the Walker Art Center, the School of Visual Arts, the Institute of American Indian Arts, AIGA’s National Design Conference, and the Rhode Island School of Design.
+His clients include The New York Times Magazine, MIT Press, A24, Nike, the Metropolitan Museum of Art, and the Cooper Hewitt, Smithsonian Design Museum.
+A 2025 Mellon Fellow at IAIA’s Research Center for Contemporary Native Arts and recipient of the 2023–24 Hyperallergic Emily Hall Tremaine Journalism Fellowship for Curators, his work centers Native-made design to combat erasure and decolonize the field.

 Selected Images